Lesego-1/Predictive-Analysis-Project--Supermarket-Sales-Prediction-/README.md

 # Predictive Analysis on Supermarket Sales Dataset

 # Problem being solved
-Determine which features have the most effect on the company's gross income, gross margin percentage and ratings using Predictive Analysis.
+Predict gross income, gross margin percentage and ratings and find best model for predictions.

 # Process
 1. The data is loaded into a pandas dataframe from the raw_data folder.